IIITLucknowSWEngg/CSAICSBTeam013/Stakeholder.md

   - Integrate third-party services for authentication and storage.
   - Fix bugs and optimize system performance.
   - Perform regular maintenance and updates.
+- **Qualifications:**
+  - Proficiency in relevant programming languages (e.g., JavaScript, Python).
+  - Experience in developing scalable web and mobile applications.
+  - Familiarity with cloud integration and API usage.
 - **Interests:**
   - Clear documentation of requirements and system design.
   - Efficient testing and deployment processes.
   - Feedback loops for continuous improvement.

+---

 ### 3.4 Business Owners
 - **Role:**